 after first installation no more tools Required!
 (Protection at the Patent Office)

-from 12mm (basic height) in 2.5mm steps up to 39.5mm can be increased by grid !
+from 12mm (basic height) in 2.5mm increments up to 39.5mm can be increased by grid !
 (Protection at the Patent Office)

 A grid with scale shows the set height and is used for Reproduce for the respective discipline

-this means that the three-position shooter only needs one diopter, one sight elevation and one front-sight-tunnel which also avoids the risk of confusion (especially in the final) and correctly saving money!
+this means that the three-position contactor only needs a diopter, a visor elevation and a grain tunnel which also avoids the risk of confusion (especially in the final) and correctly Saving money!

-saves valuable time during conversions from one to the next discipline, which is of extreme importance, especially in the new three-position final mode - more time for sighting-shots to have!!
+saves valuable time during conversions from one to the next discipline, which is of extreme importance, especially in the new three-position final mode - more time for trial shots to have!!

-by always using the same sight-elevation, the shot-groups remains the same (only slight changes in the weight at the mouth, e.g. by replacing the visor increase, can worsen the shot image!!)
+by always using the same visor increase, the shot image remains the same (only slight changes in the weight at the mouth, e.g. by replacing the visor increase, can worsen the shot image!!)

-Total weight 120g (front-increase 50g, diopter increase 70g thus per part approx. 20g more than a "normal" sight increase)
+Total weight 120g (grain increase 50g, diopter increase 70g thus per part approx. 20g more than a "normal" visor increase)

-All in all a product that saves time, money and space (because no 3 diopters, 3 sight-increases, 3 front-sight-tunnels... are necessary) but also saves unnecessary excitement and energy, which helps the shooter in the competition to further reserves !!
+All in all a product that has time, money and space (because no 3 diopters, 3 visor increases, 3 grain tunnels... more necessary) but also saves unnecessary excitement and energy, which helps the shooter in the competition to further reserves !!

 Here you will find a quick guide:

-When shooting for the first time, it is advisable to adjust the height to suit the prone position and to shoot the rear sight on it.
+At the first shooting, it is recommended to adjust the height appropriately for the recumtable stop and to shoot the diopter on it.

-If you then choose a different height for kneeling or standing, this must be set to the same height on the front sight and on the rear sight.
-The scale on the side is used for orientation or for reproduction.
+If you then choose a different height for kneeling or standing, it must be adjusted to the same height on the grain and on the diopter.
+The side-mounted scale is used for orientation or reproduciation.

-Attention: when adjusting, make sure that you slightly rock the prismatic plates back and forth while tightening the knurled screws so that the moving parts are correctly centered when the knurled screw is tightened.
-Otherwise it can happen that the shots do not “land” right away near the center.
+Attention: when adjustment, care must be taken to ensure that the prism plates are slightly "rocked forward" and backwards during the tightening of the knotting screws, so that the moving parts are properly centered when tightening the kreferring screw.
+Otherwise, it may happen that the shots do not "land" right away near the center.

-A different tilt between the stops can also be the reason that the hits do not “land” near the center after changing the height.
+A different begging between the attacks may also be the reason that the hits do not "land" close to the center after the change in altitude.